dmcaulay/d_script/README.md

 ### The Console

-The console can be used to monitor the job, update the number of runners for a slave and reload the script on a runner.
+The console can be used to monitor the job and reload the script on a runner.

 ```
 $ d_script_console [OPTIONS]